Natural Treatments For Cats With Inflammatory Bowel Disease (IBD) And Irritable Bowel Syndrome (IBS)

 The Best Diet for Cats With IBD and IBS

 In addition to the supplements, some diet changes are needed.
 Cats with IBD should not eat grains, which are often found in prescription diets.
 Dry kibble is high in starchy carbs, which can cause indigestion.
 Cats may also have food allergies or intolerances, which further the inflammation.
-There is no "one perfect" diet that works for every cat.
+There is not "one perfect" IBD in cats best food diet that works for every cat.
 We want to help you stop the uncomfortable stomach gurgling and growling.
 Please include your cat's diet, health issues, age, symptoms and all treats on the order form at checkout.
 Our pet nutritionist will review the information and include diet tips for your cat on the packing slip that comes with the product directions.

 Ask Ariel is committed to helping you change your cat's life.
 We understand that you have tried many different foods and medications, but there is hope and there is help.
 We have extensive experience helping cats and dogs with IBD since 2005 and our products are recommended by veterinarians nationwide.
 Our IBD and IBS supplements were used successfully in VCA veterinary hospitals by Pet Nutritionist Susan Davis (in conjunction with several veterinarians) for over 10 years.
 Ask Ariel's natural remedies and diet tips are based on her experience successfully treating cats and dogs with IBS and IBD.
 Most pets show improvement within a few weeks, although it is important to remember that this condition is characterized by an occasional bout of gastrointestinal distress.
 Our goal is to help reduce the frequency and severity of these bouts of digestive issues (can be triggered by stress, eating problematic foods, etc), giving your cat a good quality of life.
 Holistic care can make a difference, and we look forward to helping your cat finally feel better!